dtao/PhilosopherDeveloper/source/posts/absence-of-disproof-is-not-proof.markdown

 ---
-title: The absense of disproof is not proof
+title: The absence of disproof is not proof
-date: 2013-10-11 08:17:00 -0800
+date: 2013-10-11 08:17:00 -0700
 published: true
 ---

-Here's a mistake people often make: thinking that the absense of any obvious disproof is the same thing as proof.
+Here's a mistake people often make: thinking that the absence of any obvious disproof is the same thing as proof.

 I took a class in college called *Gender and Language*.
 It was sort of a sociology-meets-linguistics course.
 One of the first points our professor made was a theory about the concept of feminism and why it is, compared to what you might expect, a relatively controversial issue.
 (I think most of us have met people with a negative reaction to the word "feminist"; or anyway, *I* certainly have.)